 toby.williams@example-example.co.uk

-Create a strong personal statement for your kitchen assistant CV
+Step 2: Create a strong personal statement for your kitchen assistant CV

 As with the rest of your CV, try to tailor it to the kitchen assistant description.
 If the role involves a lot of stock management, for instance, be sure to highlight your organisational skills from the get-go.

-Here’s what to keep in mind when writing your personal statement:
+Here’s how to write your personal statement:

-• Keep it concise—around 50 words or 3 to 4 sentences.
+• Keep it concise – around 50 words or 3 to 4 sentences.

 • Reference key skills or job requirements mentioned in the description.